 $69

 If you drive only 200 miles the following month, your bill may decrease accordingly.
-This structure is one reason low-mileage drivers often benefit from pay-per-mile insurance.
+This structure is one reason low-mileage drivers often benefit from comparing pay-per-mile insurance.

 The Three Main Types of Pay As You Go Insurance